 The current and the new museum

-The Museum of Cairo was open to the public in other buildings until the end of the 19th century.
-The current building houses the 120,000 items — not all in exhibition — since 1902.
+The current building of the Museum of Cairo houses 120,000 items — not all in exhibition — since 1902.

 Oh, wait, Damas.
 You said “since 1902.”
 But what about the new Museum of Cairo?
 It’s been on the news.